monster-js/docs-v1/docs/component.md

 ```

 :::note
-Components must be registered to a one module only.
+Components must be registered to one module only.
 :::

-Components must be registered to a one module only.
+Components must be registered to one module only.
-If we want to use the component inside other module, we just need to export the component from it's module.
+If we want to use the component inside other module, we just need to export the component from it's module and import it's module to the one that needs the component.
 Please see [Module](./module) for more information about exporting a component from it's module.

 ## Render a component into view